photo courtesy of Craig Buzzart

 |

-Dan Armstrong to Shel Horlick of Schecter Research®
+Dan Armstrong to Shel Horlick of Schecter Together

-and together they marketed a series of pickups called the Z Plus®.
+they decided to market a new type of pickups called the Z+

 |